sshephard2/skewed-modelling/README.md

-# Performance modelling of skewed demand in complex systems
+# Performance modelling and simulation of skewed demand in complex systems

 Platform decisions: